 - Type ino_t is defined as an unsigned quadword int.
 Without USE_STD STAT, it is an unsigned short. - Type dev_t is defined as a 64-bit integer.
-Without USE_STD_STAT, it is a 32-bit character pointer. - Fields st_dev and st_rdev will have unique values per device.
+Without USE_STD_STAT, it is a 32-bit character pointer. - Type off_t is defined as a 64-bit integer, as if the LARGEFILE macro has been defined.
+Without USE_STD_STAT, off t is a 32-bit integer. - Fields st_dev and st_rdev will have unique values per device.
 Without USE_STD_STAT, uniqueness is not assured. - Fields st_blksize and st_blocks are added.
 Without USE_STD_STAT, these fields do not exist.